-We consider two cases for the abatement costs.
-In the benchmark case abatement costs decline exogenously over time.
-In the learning-by-doing case abatement costs are endogenous and increase in the stock of accumulated past abatements (i.e. the stock of knowledge).
+We consider two cases for abatement costs.
+In our benchmark case abatement costs decline exogenously over time.
+In the learning-by-doing case abatement costs are endogenous and increase in the stock of accumulated past abatements (a proxy for accumulated knowledge about the use of green energy).
 The social benefit of learning corresponds to all the present and future marginal benefits in terms of lower mitigation costs resulting from using one unit of mitigation more today: